 - Chopped parsley, for garnish Add to list

 - 1 package puff pastry dough, thawed Add to list

-- 1 egg beaten with 1 tablespoon water (this is called an egg wash) Add to list
+- 1 egg beaten with 1 tablespoon water (egg wash) Add to list

-You may either leave the soup chunky or you may push the soup through a food mill or puree in a food processor until smooth.
+You may either leave the soup chunky or push the soup through a food mill or puree in a food processor until smooth.
 Season to taste with salt and pepper.

-Preheat oven to 425° F. Ladle the soup into the individual ramekins or soup bowls.
-Combine the cheeses and top each cup of soup with a layer of cheese, making sure to distribute the cheese all the way to the edges of the cups.
+Preheat oven to 425° F. Ladle soup into individual ramekins or soup bowls.
+Combine cheeses and top each cup of soup with a layer of cheese, making sure to distribute the cheese all the way to the edges of the cups.
 Sprinkle each with chopped parsley.

 PCC sells several excellent brands of chicken and vegetable broth.
 You may use these "as is" or make your own.
 I have included a recipe for a rich homemade chicken stock that works beautifully here.

 Recipe by, PCC Chef